Don Carey (cornerback): Political career

 Carey ran for and won a seat on the Chesapeake, Virginia city council in 2020.
-Though the race was non-partisan and Carey was listed as an independent, he had the backing of the Republican Party.
+The race was non-partisan and Carey was listed as an independent.
 Carey placed first in a field of seven candidates and was sworn into office on July 1.

+Carey announced his run for Mayor of Chesapeake, Virginia on March 24, 2024.
+The race is non-partisan but Carey, who was previously endorsed by the local Republican party, switched parties and is now endorsed by the local Democratic Party.
+Carey lost to the incumbent mayor.